Alfred-Kobby/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 9-logme.js file: function that prints arguments and the number of arguements

 10-converter.js file: converts a number from base 10 to specified base

+100-map.js file: imports an array and computes a new array